 Wound healing, scratch migration, dorsal skinfold chamber, fibroblasts, siRNA transfection, Cav3

+SUMMARY

+Here, we present a protocol for an in vitro scratch assay using primary fibroblasts and for an in vivo skin wound healing assay in mice.
+Both assays are straightforward methods to assess in vitro and in vivo wound healing.

 ABSTRACT

-Impaired cutaneous wound healing is a major concern for patients suffering from diabetes and for elderly people and there is a need for efficient treatment.
-Thus, Appropriate in vitro and in vivo approaches are essential for the identification of new target molecules for treatments to improve the skin wound healing process.
-Here we identify the β3 subunit of voltage-gated calcium channels (Cavβ3) as a potential target molecule to influence wound healing in two independent assays, i.e. the in vitro scratch migration assay and the in vivo dorsal skinfold chamber model.
-We use Primary mouse embryonic fibroblasts acutely isolated from wild type (WT) and Cav3-deficient mice (3 KO) or fibroblasts acutely isolated from WT mice treated with siRNA to down-regulate expression of the Cacnb3 gene encoding Cav3.
-We apply A scratch on a confluent cell monolayer and follow gap closure by taking microscopic images at defined time points until complete repopulation of the gap by the migrating cells.
-These images are analyzed and the cell migration rate is determined for each condition.
-In addition, we implant a dorsal skinfold chamber on WT and 3 KO mice, apply a defined circular wound of 2 mm diameter, cover the wound with a glass coverslip to protect it from infections and desiccation, and monitor the macroscopic wound closure over time.
-Gap closure / wound healing is significantly accelerated in Cacnb3-gene-deficient mice and in 3 KO fibroblasts or WT fibroblasts transfected with siRNA targeted to 3.
-Because the results of both assays correlate well, the in vitro assay may be useful for high-throughput screening before validating the in vitro hits by the in vivo wound healing model.
-What we have shown here for wild type and Cav3-deficient mice or cells might also be applicable for specific molecules other than Cavβ3.
+Impaired cutaneous wound healing is a major concern for patients suffering from diabetes and for elderly people, and there is a need for efficient treatment.
+Appropriate in vitro and in vivo approaches are essential for the identification of new target molecules for drug treatments to improve the skin wound healing process.
+We identified the β3 subunit of voltage-gated calcium channels (Cavβ3) as a potential target molecule to influence wound healing in two independent assays, i.e. the in vitro scratch migration assay and the in vivo dorsal skinfold chamber model.
+Primary mouse embryonic fibroblasts (MEFs) acutely isolated from wild-type (WT) and Cav3-deficient mice (Cav3 KO) or fibroblasts acutely isolated from WT mice treated with siRNA to down-regulate expression of the Cacnb3 gene, encoding Cav3, were used.
+A scratch was applied on a confluent cell monolayer and the gap closure was followed by taking microscopic images at defined time points until complete repopulation of the gap by the migrating cells.
+These images were analyzed and the cell migration rate was determined for each condition.
+In an in vivo assay, we implanted a dorsal skinfold chamber on WT and Cav3 KO mice, applied a defined circular wound of 2 mm diameter, covered the wound with a glass coverslip to protect it from infections and desiccation, and monitored the macroscopic wound closure over time.
+Wound closure was significantly faster in Cacnb3-gene-deficient mice.
+Because the results of the in vivo and the in vitro assays correlate well, the in vitro assay may be useful for high-throughput screening before validating the in vitro hits by the in vivo wound healing model.
+What we have shown here for wild-type and Cav3-deficient mice or cells might also be applicable for specific molecules other than Cavβ3.

 INTRODUCTION

 Skin wound healing starts immediately after skin injury in order to restore the skin’s integrity and to protect the organism from infections.
-The wound healing process goes through four overlapping stages; coagulation, inflammation, new tissue formation and tissue remodeling1.
-Cell migration is crucial during these stages.
+The wound healing process goes through four overlapping phases; coagulation, inflammation, new tissue formation and tissue remodeling1.
+Cell migration is crucial during these phases.
 Inflammatory cells, immune cells, keratinocytes, endothelial cells and fibroblasts are activated at different time points and invade the wound area2.
-Methods to investigate in vitro and in vivo wound healing are of great interest not only to understand the underlying mechanisms but also to test new drugs and to develop new strategies aiming to ameliorate and accelerate skin wound healing.
+Methods to investigate wound healing in vitro and in vivo are of great interest not only to understand the underlying mechanisms, but also to test new drugs and to develop new strategies aiming to ameliorate and accelerate skin wound healing.